Famous Cemeteries of The United States

 Bahamians of African descent emigrated to Coconut Grove in the late 1800s establishing one of the oldest neighborhoods in Florida.

-Evangelist street became the cultural and commercial center of the thriving community.
+Evangelist Street became the cultural and commercial center of the thriving community.
 Today, the neighborhood continues to thrive.

-Evangelist Street contains the above ground Charlotte Jane Cemetery where many of the original settlers are buried.
+Evangelist Street contains the above-ground Charlotte Jane Cemetery where many of the original settlers are buried.
 Some of the tombs are painted bright gold.

 The cemetery is still in use today and flowers continue to decorate the graves of the settlers’ descendants.